 Let me add City to Details card, and Count (Quantity) to Size.
-It means, Circle size will depends upon Number of Orders
+It means Circle size will depend upon Number of Orders

-In order to use Mapbox Maps as a Background Map, Go to the Map, select background Maps and then select Map Services… from the drop-down Menu
+To use Mapbox Maps as a Background Map in Tableau, Go to the Map, select background Maps and then select Map Services… from the drop-down Menu

 Selecting Map Services… will open Map Services window

-Please click Add… button and select Mapbox Maps.. option.
+Please click Add… button and choose Mapbox Maps.. option.
 Please refer WMS Server Map as a Background Map to understand the WMS Servers.. option

-Select Mapbox Maps.. option will open Add Mapbox Map window
+Select Tableau Mapbox Maps.. option will open Add Mapbox Map window

-- Style Name: Please specify valid style name.
+- Style Name: Please specify a valid style name.

 - URL: Specify the URL where your Mapbox map is present.